VENEZUELA: COUNTRY OF LOST CHILDREN wins VFF Documentary Film Production Award 2024

 The film at the festival

-The winning film VENEZUELA: COUNTRY OF LOST CHILDREN be screened at the 39th DOK.fest München in May 2024:
+The winning film VENEZUELA: COUNTRY OF LOST CHILDREN will be screened at the 39th DOK.fest München in May 2024:

 2 to 12 May at the Munich venues